tapilew/equilibrio-alpha/README.md

 oracles on the target BlockDAG for the MVP.

 - **Phase 1: MVP (Hackathon - Day 1-5):**
-  - **Strictly USDT:** All amounts are requested, paid, recorded, and displayed _only_ in USDT.
+  - **Strictly USDC:** All amounts are requested, paid, recorded, and displayed _only_ in USDC.
-  - **No USD Equivalent:** The UI will **not** display any USD equivalent price during the hackathon MVP to avoid reliance on external price feeds or implying a fixed 1:1 peg.
-Merchants define the price in USDT, customers pay in USDT.
+  - **No Local Currency Equivalent:** The UI will **not** display any PAB/USD equivalent price during the hackathon MVP to avoid reliance on external price feeds.
+Merchants define the price in USDC, customers pay in USDC.
 This simplifies the MVP significantly and avoids needing unreliable hardcoded values or unavailable oracles.
+The 1:1 backing of USDC provides inherent price stability relative to USD.
-- **Phase 2: Post-Hackathon (Centralized Price Hint):** Introduce a _display-only_ approximate USD value fetched via a centralized API (e.g., CoinGecko) in the Convex backend, clearly labeled as indicative.
+- **Phase 2: Post-Hackathon (Centralized Price Hint):** Introduce a _display-only_ approximate PAB/USD value fetched via a centralized API (e.g., CoinGecko or a reliable banking API) in the Convex backend, clearly labeled as indicative.
 - **Phase 3 onwards:** Evaluate oracle availability on the chosen BlockDAG or implement more robust multi-source centralized fetching with caching and failovers.
+Explore potential integration with Circle's APIs for enhanced data if applicable.

 ---

 ## 🔒 Smart Contract Implementation (MVP)

-The core logic resides in a simple, secure Solidity smart contract on the BlockDAG network.
+The core logic resides in a simple, secure Solidity smart contract on the BlockDAG network, handling standard ERC20 transfers for USDC.

 ```solidity
 // SPDX-License-Identifier: MIT